kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 A good summary is probably at least a paragraph in length.
 -->

-A PodDisruptionBudget (PBD) ensures availability of certain number pods during voluntary disruptions (node drains).
-This proposal would allow PDBs to treat a group of pods (e.g. [LeaderWorkerSet](https://github.com/kubernetes-sigs/lws) replicas) as if it were an individual pod, for the purposes of measuring availability.
-We will add new optional fields `replicaKey`, `replicaSizeKey`, and `replicaTotalKey` to the PDB spec to pull information about the pod group replicas from pod labels.
+A PodDisruptionBudget (PBD) ensures availability of a certain number of pods during voluntary disruptions (node drains).
+This proposal would allow PDBs to treat groups of pods (defined by the new `Workload` API from gang scheduling) as if they were individual pods for the purposes of measuring availability.

 ## Motivation